anronuay/MS4-kickz/README.md

 1. [Unsplash:](https://unsplash.com/)
     - Beautiful, free images and photos that you can download and use for any project.
 Better than any royalty free or stock photos.
 1. [PicResize:](https://picresize.com/)
     - Free original picture editing tool on the Internet.
-Used to help resize all the map info window images.
+Used to help resize all the product images on the website.
 1. [Favicon.io:](https://favicon.io/)
     - Free shortcut icon, website icon, tab icon, URL icon, or bookmark icon, associated with a particular website or web page.
 1. [Multi Device Website Mockup Generator:](https://techsini.com/multi-mockup/)